Q1 Life Online

 1. To get started to go directly to the PBS learning activity.
 If your teacher has created an account, he/she will give you login directions.

 2. Read or view the videos on the nine pages that open in a separate window.
-Take notes and save them on each page (or use the Life Online template doc. provided) as you proceed through the life online lessons.
+Take notes and save them on each page (or use the Life Online Template Google Doc or Life Online template doc. provided) as you proceed through the Life Online lessons.

 3. If you have an account in PBS Learning Media you can click on REVIEW YOUR WORK when finished with the ninth page and then reflect on what you just learned.